 What a high-quality prompt should contain

-Product-commercial video prompts need 7 layers — miss any and quality drops:
+Product-commercial prompts need 7 layers.
+Drop any one and quality slips:

 - Product positioning: